Amishakumari544/lifecycle-toolkit/CONTRIBUTING.md

 In Visual Studio Code the [Golang](https://marketplace.visualstudio.com/items?itemName=aldijav.golangwithdidi) extension is required.

-Adding the following lines to the `Golang` extension configuration file will enable all linters used in this project.
+Adding the following lines to the `Golang` extension configuration file enables all linters used in this project.

 ```json
 "go.lintTool": {